 - ANNOVERA does not need to be removed during sex or at any time during the 21 days.
 If it is out of the vagina for more than two hours total during any 21 day cycles, a backup method of birth control is needed for seven days after putting it back in.

 - Before reinserting ANNOVERA, it should be washed with mild soap and water and pat it dry.

 You can encourage patients to start using ANNOVERA anytime you can be reasonably certain that they aren’t pregnant.
 If ANNOVERA is quick started after day 5 of the menstrual cycle, advise patients to use a backup method of birth control, like condoms, or abstain for the first seven days of use.

 Like other methods that contains estrogen, such as the patch, the combined birth control pill, or the NuvaRing, it may not be a good option for anyone with high risk of arterial or venous thrombotic diseases, current or history of breast cancer or other estrogen- or progestin-sensitive cancer, liver tumors, acute hepatitis, or severe (decompensated) cirrhosis, undiagnosed abnormal uterine bleeding, or use of Hepatitis C drug combinations containing ombitasvir/paritaprevir/ritonavir, with or without dasabuvir.

 How to get ANNOVERA

 ANNOVERA is now available from all commercial pharmacies, so you should be able to send a prescription to a local pharmacy or mail-order pharmacy, like PillPack.
-Patients can also get their ANNOVERA delivered after a telehealth visit from SimpleHealth, The Pill Club, or PlushCare, skipping the in-person visit altogether.
+Patients can also get their ANNOVERA delivered after a telehealth visit from SimpleHealth, Favor, or PlushCare, skipping the in-person visit altogether.